Here’s a quick summary:

 If your shutter life expectancy is 150,000, that means if you took 100 images every single day it would take you 1500 days to reach that shutter count.
 That works out to 4.1 years.

 That’s from using it every single day.

-Keep in mind the shutter life expectancy is just a guideline and if your camera shutter dies before its shutter life expectancy within warranty then you will probably get a free repair or replacement.
+Keep in mind that the shutter life expectancy is just a guideline and if your camera shutter dies before its shutter life expectancy within warranty, then you will probably get a free repair or replacement.